iterative/katacoda-scenarios/basics/sharing/step4.md

 4. Now it connects without asking for a password.
 But do you see any problems?
-Our plain text password has ended up on `.dvc/config`, ready to be committed and pushed to the central GIT repository.
+Our plain text password has ended up on `.dvc/config`, ready to be committed and pushed to the central Git repository.
 If this is a public repository (which it often is, for example a GitHub repo) this is terribly bad.
 Let's fix this as soon as possible: